BongYunnong/BongYunnong.github.io/_posts/2022-12-01-VisualStudioCode와Git연동하기.md

 ---
 title: "VisualStudioCode와 Git 연동하기"
-permalink: /posts/Git/
+permalink: /posts/git/linkingvisualstudiocodewithgit
-excerpt: "VisualStudioCode와 Git 연동하기"
+excerpt: "How to link visualStuioCode with git"
 last_modified_at: 2022-12-01T010:20:00-04:00
 toc: true
 ---